cmmcguire/Xylophone-App/README.md

 # Xylophone-App

-Xylophone is a simple xylophone app for your iPhoneor other iOS device.
+Xylophone is a simple xylophone app for your iPhone or other iOS device.
 Click each of the colorful bars to hear a different pitch.
+Go ahead and jam out!

 ![Xylophone App Screenshot](Xylophone-screenshot.jpeg)